 - Significant loss of vegetation type and associated habitat. - Loss of ecological processes (e.g., migration patterns, pollinators, river function etc.) due to construction and operational activities. - Loss of local biodiversity and threatened species. - Loss of ecosystem connectivity.

-The findings of this assessment suggests that the relative terrestrial biodiversity theme sensitivity should be LOW TO VERY LOW SENSITIVE (not Very High Sensitive as proposed in the DFFE screening report).
+The findings of the assessment suggest that the relative terrestrial biodiversity theme sensitivity should be Low to Very Low Sensitive (not Very High Sensitive as suggested in the DFFE screening report).

 AQUATIC ECOLOGY